1,000+ Opportunities

 Save a search for “Department of Homeland Security” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: Each state, territory, the District of Columbia, and federally recognized tribal government shall designate one agency to serve as the applicant for FMA funding.
+Search similar grants →According to the current listing, eligibility includes: Each state, territory, the District of Columbia, and federally recognized tribal government shall designate one agency to serve as the applicant for FMA funding.
 The designee is strongly encouraged to conduct outreach with disadvantaged communities as referenced in EO 14008 prior to and during the application process.
 Each applicant’s designated agency may submit only one FMA grant application to FEMA.
 Subapplications under which two or more entities would carry out the award are eligible, such as a multi-state or multi-tribal initiative; however, only one entity may be the applicant with primary responsibility for carrying out the award.
 Communities, including local governments, cities, townships, counties, special district governments, and tribal governments (including federally recognized tribes who choose to apply as subapplicants), are considered subapplicants and must submit subapplications to their state/territory/tribal applicant agency.
 Certain political subdivisions (for example, regional flood control districts or county governments) may apply and act as subapplicants if they are part of a community participating in the NFIP where the political subdivision provides zoning and building code enforcement or planning and community development professional services for that community.
 Contact information for the State Hazard Mitigation Officers (SHMOs) is provided on the FEMA website at https://www.fema.gov/grants/mitigation/state-contacts.
 Eligibility Criteria • All applicants and subapplicants must be participating in the NFIP, and not be withdrawn, on probation, or suspended.
 NFIP community status can be verified at https://www.fema.gov/national-flood-insuranceprogram-community-status-book. • Structures identified in the subapplication must have an NFIP policy (including a Group Flood Insurance Policy [GFIP]) in effect prior to the opening of the application period and the policy must be maintained throughout the life of the structure.
 The requirement of maintaining flood insurance shall apply during the life of the property, regardless of transfer of ownership of such property.
 If the subapplicant does not comply with this requirement, FEMA may take one or more actions as remedies for noncompliance, as appropriate.
 This could include disallowing all or part of the cost of the activity or action not in compliance.
 For additional details, see 2 C.F.R. § 200.339. • Applicants are required to have a FEMA-approved State or Tribal Hazard Mitigation Plan in accordance with Title 44 of the Code of Federal Regulations (C.F.R.)
 Part 201 by the application deadline and at the time of obligation of the award.
 More detailed information is provided in Part III, E.5, Hazard Mitigation Plan Requirement, of the HMA Guidance, available on the FEMA website at https://www.fema.gov/media-library/assets/documents/103279. • Subapplicants are required to have a FEMA-approved Local or Tribal Hazard Mitigation Plan in accordance with 44 C.F.R.
 Part 201 by the application deadline and at the time of obligation of grant funds for Capability and Capacity Building activities, Localized Flood Risk Reduction Project, and Individual Flood Mitigation Project subapplications.
 Mitigation planning subapplications are exempt from the hazard mitigation plan requirement for subapplicants only.
 Mitigation plan integration, while not required to be eligible for FMA, is encouraged.
 Local hazard mitigation plans must conform to the Local Plan Review Guide, or any subsequent local mitigation planning guide that supersedes it. • To be considered for financial assistance, all applicants must submit their FY 2023 FMA grant applications to FEMA via FEMA GO.
 Refer to the NOFO posted on www.Grants.gov for information on eligibility criteria.
 Eligible applicant types include: State (includes District of Columbia, public institutions of higher education and hospitals), U.S. Territories and possessions (includes institutions of higher education and hospitals), Federally Recognized lndian Tribal Governments, Government - General.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program